steveoro/goggles_admin2/docs/data_fix_refactoring_and_enhancement.md

 # DataFix refactoring and enhancement

+- 20251006: note that this document was based on what is now called DataFixLegacyController (previously "DataFixController", now replaced by its version 2)

+- This was the starting document for the refactoring of the data fix process, which was split into multiple phases.
+See: docs/data_fix_refactoring_and_enhancement.md

+---

 ## Current situation:

 - DataFixController handles the manual review of the parsed JSON data file.